10 Waste Management Myths That Cost Not Only Time But Money

 If you feel trapped in an inefficient waste collection schedule, ask your provider to perform a waste audit or launch a rightsizing initiative to adjust your pickup frequency.
 These activities may include tonnage measurements or waste stream evaluations, so that they can identify alternate pickup options, such as recycling or diversion opportunities.

-Understand that some waste management consultants are affiliated with hauling companies, while others are independent.
+Understand that some waste management providers are affiliated with hauling companies, while others are independent.
 The latter option offers more flexibility to change waste vendors if your current hauler’s routes or equipment offerings no longer match your needs.

 10. My waste services provider never looks out for my best interests.

-Depends on who you work with – if your hauling company also owns landfills, the chances are they are not looking too hard for diversion opportunities that will save you money on landfill fees.
+Well, that depends on who you work with – if your hauling company also owns landfills, the chances are they are not looking too hard for diversion opportunities that will save you money on landfill fees.

-To lower your waste bill, choose an integrated waste management broker that is independent from hauler or landfill interests.
-These consultants stake their reputation and business on saving you money, so you can be confident in the knowledge that you’re getting good advice.
+To lower your waste bill, choose an integrated waste management provider that is independent from hauler or landfill interests.
+These providers stake their reputation and business on saving you money, so you can be confident in the knowledge that you’re getting good advice.
 A strong partner should be able to quantify how they positively impact their customers each year.
 Don’t settle for a ‘set it and forget it’ partner.
 Your business is likely more complicated than that.

 Additionally, waste management companies that focus heavily on commercial recycling may push you too hard or too soon to implement an aggressive recycling program, before your locations are ready or the market is fully developed.
 This pressure can be confusing, and may ultimately cost you money if it forces you to maintain unprofitable or unsustainable commercial recycling programs.